 French Tech Ticket

-The French Tech Ticket is something like an acceleration program supported by French government.
+The French Tech Ticket is something like an acceleration program supported by the French government.
 This one year program is designed to attract gifted and ambitious individuals from all around the world and help them set up and develop their startup in France.
 Talented people will get financial and business support in developing their products and selling them.

 Main Requirements for the Teams: